yougov/velociraptor/docs/volumes.rst

 Volumes
 =======

-Velociraptor's volumes features allows to to specify one or more directories on the host to be mounted inside the container.
+Velociraptor's volumes feature allows you to specify one or more directories on the host to be mounted inside the container.

 Caution